dmallubhotla/conductivity_theory/README.md

    * It must begin \documentclass[../main.tex]{subfiles}
    * Ideally it should all be wrapped in one or more `\section`s, so that the table of contents lines up with subfile boundaries.
 1. Reference it in `main.tex` as `\subfile{tex/example}`
-1. That's it, run `make` and it should be taken into account, provided it is simple.
+1. That's it, run `make` and it should be taken into account!